bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 from speiceio_pybind11 import fibonacci_gil, fibonacci_nogil
 ```

-Even when using two threads, the code is effectively serial:
+Even though two threads are used, the GIL prevents those threads from running in parallel:

 ```python
 %%time